How estimating nuisance parameters can reduce the variance (with consistent variance estimation): Introduction

 \section{Introduction}

-Confidence interval/variance estimation for settings where nuisance parameters are estimated in a first step is complicated since the variance of the resulting estimator may depend on (how) the nuisance parameters are estimated.
-This often leads analysts to use the bootstrap, which for larger datasets uses considerable computing time; see for example \cite{MSM1} and \cite{MSM2}.
+In many applications, to estimate a parameter $\psi$ of interest, a finite-dimensional nuisance parameter $\theta$ is estimated in a first step.
+Examples include Inverse Probability Weighting (\cite{RRZ}, \cite{Bang}), Marginal Structural Models (\cite{MSM1}, \cite{MSM2}), and Structural Nested Models (\cite{Enc}, \cite{SNart}).
+Confidence interval/variance estimation for the parameter of interest $\psi$ in such settings is complicated, since the variance of the resulting estimator $\hat{\psi}$ may depend on that the nuisance parameter $\theta$ is estimated, and how.
+This often leads analysts to use the bootstrap (see for example \cite{MSM1} and \cite{MSM2}).
+The bootstrap (\cite{Efron}) is often successfully used for a variety of estimation problems, but especially for larger datasets and complicated analyses the bootstrap can require considerable computing time.